 - You are not eligible to be claimed as a dependent on anyone else’s tax return.

 - You are not covered by a general-purpose health care flexible spending account (FSA) or health reimbursement account (HRA), although a limited-purchase FSA or HRA might be permitted.

 Do you have an HSA?
-Do you take withdrawals from your HSA to pay for medical expenses or are you saving it for later in life?
+Do you take withdrawals from your HSA to pay for medical expenses or are you saving it for retirement?